benjamingarzon/LH-RSA/process/README.md

 xxDo a loop with different vertices and their plots xxTry multiclass and ridge xxhow to use multivariate searchlight?

-Do I improve sensitivity if I include more data?

 xxCompute within vs between measure